Tennis-Nadal made to sweat by Nishioka, Djokovic has it easy

 It was Nadal's third singles win in the $15 million ATP Cup, which features 24 nations competing in Perth, Brisbane and Sydney over 10 days.

 All six group winners and the two best second-placed teams will advance to the final eight stage in Sydney.
-Besides hosts Australia, Serbia, Britain, Russia and Spain have qualified.
+Hosts Australia, Serbia, Britain, Russia, Spain and Argentina qualified as the six group winners.

+In a winner-takes-all tie between the Argentines and Croatia, Guido Pella defeated 2014 U.S. Open champion Marin Cilic 7-6(1) 6-3 before Diego Schwartzman swept aside the challenge from Borna Coric to win 6-2 6-2 and ensure the Latin Americans will stay in Sydney.

+France and South Africa split their singles rubber, which eliminated both sides from contention.

 "Sydney's got a big Serbian community, hopefully the support can be as good as it was here, even better," Djokovic said.

-Poland's Hubert Hurkacz also picked up his third singles win of the tournament with an upset 3-6 6-4 7-6(5) win over world number four Dominic Thiem of Austria in Sydney.
+Poland's Hubert Hurkacz also picked up his third singles win of the tournament with an upset 3-6 6-4 7-6(5) win over Austrian world number four Dominic Thiem in Sydney.
+The world number 37 had earlier defeated Schwartzman and Coric.

-It was the second loss in the new season for Thiem, who also lost to Croatia's Borna Coric in his opening match.
+It was the second loss in the new season for Thiem, who also lost to Coric in his opening match.

-(Reporting by Sudipto Ganguly in Mumbai Editing by John Stonestreet, Robert Birsel)
+(Reporting by Sudipto Ganguly in Mumbai; additional reporting by Shrivathsa Sridhar in Bengaluru; Editing by John Stonestreet, Robert Birsel and Pritha Sarkar)

 ((sudipto.ganguly@thomsonreuters.com; +91 22 6841 4383; Twitter: @sudipto81;))